stevens68/twixtbot-ui/README.md

 ## Installation

-Make sure you have a python version installed that supports the modules in `requirements.txt`.
-As of Feb 2026 this is true for python 3.11, 3.12 or 3.13.
+Make sure you have a supported Python version installed (Python 3.11, 3.12, or 3.13).

+> **Note:** Do not use Python 3.14+; It does not support the required tensorflow version.
+>
-> **Note for Linux users:** FreeSimpleGUI relies on Tkinter.
-If not already present, install it via your package manager (e.g., `sudo apt install python3-tk`).
+> **Note:** FreeSimpleGUI relies on Tkinter.
+On Linux, install it via your package manager (e.g., `sudo apt install python3-tk`) if necessary.

 Clone this repository or download and extract it: